 Our popular weekly Happy Hour, or “Low Jinks,” usually on Fridays, is when members pack the Pub on 2M to have dinner, imbibe their favorite spirit, share their common spirit, and raise their spirits by watching or performing in our cabaret-styled open-mike show, which includes singers, comics and dramatic readings.
 Some Low Jinks feature themes such as a specific composer or year of composition, or for a given holiday.

-Most Mondays, The Lambs holds an assortment of activities, ranging from authors talking about their research and books, recitals, film screenings and more.
+The Lambs host an assortment of activities, ranging from author talks and book signings, recitals, film screenings, and more.